-COFAS is funded by the Colorado Division of Behavioral Health.
+COFAS is funded by the Colorado Office of Behavioral Health.

-We know that women who risk-drink, especially women who binge drink and drank heavily throughout the pregnancy, have been giving birth to alcohol-exposed children with a diagnosis of Fetal Alcohol Syndrome.
+We know that women who risk-drink, especially women who binge drink and drank heavily throughout the pregnancy are at risk for an alcohol exposed pregnancy and a diagnosis within Fetal Alcohol Spectrum Disorders (FASD).
 We also know from the research that early screening and intervention can decrease the incidence of an FASD diagnosis (Alaska, 2010).
 Research also shows that many health care providers lack the necessary skills and level of comfort to provide this needed screening.

 COFAS has identified measurable outcomes from its training of health and human service providers, designed to help them develop the skills to provide early intervention and head off possible FASD.
 Each training’s pre- and post-test was captures outcomes from the trained provider’s increased knowledge of screening tools, ability to identify the at-risk drinker as well as the alcohol-exposed individual, and how to refer these individuals for further assessment and/or treatment.

 The new Colorado FASD “Train-the-Trainer Partnership to Prevent FASD” will have outcomes that are linked to trainers expanding FASD prevention within a community, including: